zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 as normal attributes and relations but are actually derived from other attributes and relations.
 In a first section we'll informally review two typical use cases.
-Then we see how to use computed attributes and relation in you schema.
+Then we see how to use computed attributes and relations in your schema.
 Last we will consider various significant aspects of their implementation and the impact on their usage.

 Motivating use cases